Tarunmis121/Localrepo/README.md

-#this is my kocal repo
+#this is my local repo